Browse this website Close this menu

 War Memorial Cross, Beeston is a Grade II listed structure designed by the architect William Herbert Higginbottom.
 Constructed in Portland stone 19 feet (5.8 m) in height, it comprises an octagonal plinth of three steps, the top step ornamented.
 The square plinth contains recessed panels, three of them are inscribed.
 The plinth is topped with a Celtic cross with panelled tapered square shaft.
 The Cross is a replica of that on the Island of Iona.

 The memorial was unveiled on 21 May 1921 by Colonel Sir Launcelot Rolleston K.C.B.
-D.S.O. to commemorate the 170 men of Beeston who died serving in the armed forces during First World War.
-Additional inscriptions were added in 1945.
+D.S.O. to commemorate the 170 men of Beeston who died serving in the armed forces during the First World War.
+Additional inscriptions were added in 1945 to honour 105 local citizens killed during World War Two.

 • By their Valour and the grace of God, they Won.